Fall in teen abortions but overall abortion rate steady

-Teenage abortion rates continue to fall, even as New Zealand's abortion rate remains level, Statstics NZ said today.
+Teenage abortion rates continue to fall, even as New Zealand's abortion rate remains level, Statistics NZ said today.

 There were 13,282 abortions performed in New Zealand in 2018, similar to the year before, according to the latest stats.
 The abortion rate dropped after a peak in the mid-2000s but is now levelling off.